midnightntwrk/midnight-architecture/components/Indexer/README.md

 ## Operating Environment

-In principle, PubSub Indexer is meant to run in two kinds of environments:
+In principle, Indexer is meant to run in two kinds of environments:
 - desktops, which require minimum amount of preparation and configuration in order to run the component at all
 - cloud/server deployments, where setup that supports high availability is needed and high load of queries can be handled